Yaxley, Cambridgeshire: Yaxley Parish Council

+Huntingdonshire District Council

 The second tier of local government is Huntingdonshire District Council which is a non-metropolitan district of Cambridgeshire and has its headquarters in Huntingdon.
 Huntingdonshire District Council has 52 councillors representing 29 district wards.
 Huntingdonshire District Council collects the council tax, and provides services such as building regulations, local planning, environmental health, leisure and tourism.
 Yaxley is a part of the district ward of Yaxley and Farcet and is represented on the district council by three councillors.
 District councillors serve for four-year terms following elections to Huntingdonshire District Council.
+The current councillors representing Yaxley are Liberal Democrat Andrew Wood, alongside Peter Gammons and James Francis of Reform UK, who were elected in 2026.

+Cambridgeshire County Council

-For Yaxley the highest tier of local government is Cambridgeshire County Council which has administration buildings in Cambridge.
+The highest tier of local government is Cambridgeshire County Council which has administration buildings in Cambridge.
 The county council provides county-wide services such as major road infrastructure, fire and rescue, education, social services, libraries and heritage services.
 Cambridgeshire County Council consists of 61 councillors representing 59 electoral divisions.
-Yaxley is part of the electoral division of Yaxley and Farcet and is represented on the county council by one councillor.
-Councillor Mac McGuire of the Conservatives, who previously represented Sawtry from 1985 to 1992, represented Yaxley from 1997 until his death was announced in January 2024.
-The current councillor is Liberal Democrat Andrew Wood, who was elected in March 2024.
+Prior to 2017, Yaxley was part of the electoral division Norman Cross.
+Norman Cross was a district of the Huntingdon and Peterborough County Council from 1965 until it was merged with the Cambridgeshire and Isle of Ely County Council in 1974.
+Yaxley is now in the electoral division of Yaxley and Farcet and is represented on the county council by one councillor.
+Yaxley was represented by Terence Crofts before 1977, Michael West from 1977 to 1981, and John Ray Horrell from 1981 to 1997.
+All three were members of the Conservative Party.
+Councillor Mac McGuire (Conservative), who previously represented Sawtry from 1985 to 1993, represented Yaxley from 1997 until his death was announced in January 2024.
+Liberal Democrat Andrew Wood was elected councillor in March 2024, before being replaced by Des Watt of Reform UK after the following election.
+Watt would later switch his party status to independent in August 2025.
+In January 2026, Watt would briefly join Advance UK, before again becoming an independent in March.
+Later that August, Watt joined the Conservative Party.